Real-Dev-Squad/website-welcome/CONTRIBUTING.md

 git checkout -b <branch-name>
 ```

-For example, if I want to name my branch as "develop", I'll enter the following command:
+For example, if I want to name my branch as **develop**, I'll enter the following command:
 ```
 git checkout -b develop
 ```

 5. Perform the tasks you wanted to, can be anything, ranging from fixing simple typo to re-designing the whole page!

-6. Now you have made changes, though they are saved in your system, Git doesn't know what changes you've done.
-So you have "commit" your changes.
-First step is to add the files which you want to add to the staging area, the dot after add in the firt command tells Git to check for changes in all the files.
+6. Now you have made the changes, though they are saved in your system, Git doesn't know what changes you've done.
+So you have **commit** your changes.
+First step is to add the files which you want to add to the staging area, the dot after **add** in the first command tells Git to check for changes in all the files.
 The second step is about committing your changes.
 The message part is short description of your commit, like "fixed the css for homepage".
 ```
 git add .
 git commit -m "Write message about your commit"